Can Aquarium Fish See in The Dark—Do They Need Darkness

 So, does this then mean that tropical fish do sleep?

-Even so, don’t expect to see your fish sleeping with its eyes closed because they do not have eyelids; fish sleep with their eyes open.
+However, don’t expect to catch your fish sleeping with its eyes closed because they do not have eyelids; fish sleep with their eyes open.

-Also, you will never find all your fish sleeping at the same time, case in point, when you switch aquarium lights off.
-This is because, for the fish, sleep is any length of time when they take a break from swimming to build up more energy, and this can happen at any time of day.
+This is because, for the fish, sleep is any length of time when they take a break from swimming to build up more energy, and this can happen at any time of the day.

-That said, it easy to see your fish sleeping and not realize that’s what ‘s happening because they will still be moving.
+It is easy to see your fish sleeping and not realize it is happening because they will still be moving.
 The reason for this continuous body movement, albeit slow, is for the fish to maintain a constant flow of water past their gills to get proper oxygen levels in their bodies.

-One last thing to know is that although fish don’t sleep under a shelter like humans, prey, shy and skittish fish species may prefer to hide under a cover inside the tank while resting as this will help them stay out of a predator’s sight.
+One last thing to know is that although fish don’t sleep under a shelter like humans, prey, shy and skittish fish species may prefer to hide under a cover inside the tank while resting to stay hidden from predators.

 Aquarium fish do not need complete darkness to sleep but a consistent and predictable light cycle is necessary to establish a natural day-night rhythm.

 Fish, like most animals, have an internal circadian rhythm that regulates their sleep and wake cycles, becoming less active (and sleep) during the nighttime hours, so it’s necessary to darken your fish tank at night.

 Mimicking natural light cycles will also promote good health and reduce stress in fish.